Cammer

 where the rules of the NHRA (National Hot Rod Association) were more

-accommodating (though it's not clear if Chrysler complied even with those though the NHRA welsomed them anyway).
+accommodating (while it's not clear if Chrysler complied even with those, the NHRA, attuned to hosting the spectacular they knew people would pay money to come and watch, welcomed them anyway).
 In 1965, Chrysler seemed happy with the 426 HEMI's impact over the quarter-mile and Ford seemed happy being able to win just about

 every NASCAR race.
 Not happy was NASCAR which was watching crowds

-and revenue drop as the audience proved less interested in a sport where results had become predictable, their hope the rule changes would entice GM
+and revenue drop as the audience proved less interested in a sport where results had become predictable, hopes the rule changes would entice GM

 was, (more or less) happy again.
 Chrysler, which claimed it had